gzhuinjune/ElecVision-R1-main/README.md

 ## 📢 Latest Update

-**2026.8.31:** We have uploaded the anonymous ElecVision-R1 code release for review, including the grounding reward and evaluation utilities, path-centric RAG modules, and local verification scripts.
+**2026.8.31:** We have uploaded the anonymous ElecVision-R1 code release for review, including the grounding reward and evaluation utilities and path-centric RAG modules.

 **2026.3.20:** We have open-sourced the **ElecInsp-QA-Mini dataset**, which is now available on Baidu Netdisk: https://pan.baidu.com/s/18e5R0wMXiJL_XgaIiinhmQ (access code: qsbj).